Best Way To Get To Citi Field – The LIRR

 Yes, the LIRR costs a few bucks more; the ride is $8 at peak times (although I’m not sure yet what qualifies as peak time, since the train only stops at Citi Field on game days) and $6 at other times; I’m pretty sure I paid the $6 in my trip.
 The 7 to Penn Station is $2.75 as of this writing.

-If you land the $6 fare especially, it is very worth it for two reasons.
+If you land the $6 fare especially, it is the best way to get to Citi Field for two reasons.

 The first is seat comfort.
 These are long commuter trains and being the more expensive of the two will see fewer passengers, so you are far more likely to land a seat on the LIRR.
 And the seats are larger and much more comfortable.

 The ride takes about 35 minutes as opposed to 15 for the LIRR, but that is a world of difference.
-35 minutes standing on a screechy train seems like much more than twice the time when sitting on a quieter train.
+35 minutes standing on a screechy train seems like much more than twice the time compared to sitting on a quieter train.

 More About Citi Field: